Profile: Roger Bannister

 So his winter training for the 1954 season began with great expectations.
 For the first time Bannister started to train with others.
 He considered this a “great change.”
 He trained in his lunch break with friends and then was persuaded to join in some sessions with coach Franz Stampfl, who was working with his friend Brasher.
 Bannister did his hardest sessions with Stampfl, running with Brasher and Chataway.
 They ran 10x440 “several times a week,” starting with 66 seconds in December and getting down to 61 in April.
 Then they stalled; they couldn’t get their times lower than 61.
 So Brasher and Bannister took a short mountaineering holiday.
 Back on the track they immediately dropped their 440s down to 59.
 Then Bannister started to taper his workload.
 April time-trials over 1320 (2:59) and 880 (1:54) showed he was ready for a fast Mile.

-Bannister achieved this athletic “milestone” while working full-time.
-A most careful training program was needed to enable him both to train effectively and to meet the requirements of his job.
+Bannister achieved this athletic “milestone” while holding down a full-time hospital job.
+A most careful training program had enable him both to train effectively and to meet the requirements of his job.
 As well, he had learned that he needed breaks from the regimen he had set up.
 In short, he had trained his body and his mind for his great achievement.

 The news of Landy's fine run jolted Bannister back into hard training.
 He now had just two months to prepare for the Empire Games Mile race against Landy in Vancouver.
 Knowing that Landy could be taken in a sprint finish, Bannister trained and raced accordingly.
 His AAA Mile win with a 53.8 last lap must have worried Landy.
 To counter Bannister finishing kick, the Australian front runner would have to ensure he had a large lead for the last lap in Vancouver.